 People are now prioritizing mobile devices to complete tasks that used to be done with a dozen other tools and channels.
 Not just that, smartphones have become the most preferred devices to access the Internet, and its overwhelming content, by a bulk of people.
 There are now a billion more active mobile connections than there are people in the world.

-Interestingly, the average mobile usage continues to rise, with copious apps available to communicate, connect with friends, take and share photos, run daily chores, perform simple tasks, play games, read books, order food, arrange travel itineraries, manage personal finances, and whatnot.
+Interestingly, the average mobile usage continues to rise.
+With copious smartphone apps available to communicate, connect with friends, take and share photos, run daily chores, perform simple tasks, play games, read books, order food, arrange travel itineraries, manage personal finances, and whatnot, people frequently use apps.
 The mobile phone has become an indispensable personal assistant.

 Naturally, the perpetual rise in mobile usage has compelled businesses to pursue pro-mobile policies, such as mobile applications and mobile-responsive websites, which emphasizes the smartphone experiences of consumers while they interact with the company.

 Facebook was already a popular social networking website, but it really turned into a social media behemoth, and an advertising channel as it is today, only after rolling out their app.

 But to create a successful app, it’s essential for app developers to understand what consumers want in a smartphone; what do and do not they prefer.
 Most importantly, what makes people continue using mobile apps?
 Our mobile app market research report focuses on global phone app usage, and dig out primary statistics for businesses and app makers alike.

 About The Survey

 GoodFirms surveyed 450+ global mobile app users to study current mobile apps usage.